 The candidate will select an adult family member of someone with special needs to inquire about his/her school experiences specific to collaboration as it pertains to school supports and services.
 This assignment must be at least 8 pages and include citations from 5 sources in current APA format.

 The candidate will create a PowerPoint presentation for colleagues in a professional setting (K-12 setting, higher education setting, community setting, etc.).
-The candidate’s PowerPoint Presentation must be 30 minutes to the audience of his/her choice, incorporating the sources previously used in Parts 1–2 of the Final Project and adding at least 2 additional sources.
+The candidate’s PowerPoint Presentation must be 30 minutes to the audience of his/her choice, incorporating the sources previously used in Collaboration and Communication: Historical Review and Collaboration and Communication: Family Plan and adding at least 2 additional sources.